GustavoFri/GustavoFri.github.io/_pages/readingnotes.md

 Preface
 ===
 In July 2020, I walked into the realm of advanced MATH.
 However, it wasn't until I read *Topology* by *Munkres* and *Algebra* by *Hungerford* during the Winter of 2021, after completing my studies in Linear Algebra and Mathematical Analysis, that I realized it's overwhelming.
 The concepts and theorems in these books proved to be challenging, prompting me to take inspiration from *Kunihiko Kodaira* and develop my own approach to learning MATH.
-In fact, these notes have been incredibly helpful in solidifying my understanding.
+These notes have been incredibly helpful in solidifying my understanding when I'm learning tough courses by myself.

 *Conformal Invariance of 2D Lattice Models*
 ===